This article can also be found in the Premium Editorial Download "Storage magazine: Using two midrange backup apps at once."

 "The vendors will do capacity estimates and they're pretty good," says ESG's Whitehouse.
 Adventist Health's Aubry, for example, asked Data Domain and ExaGrid to size a deduplication solution.
 "We told them what we knew about the data and asked them to look at our data and what we were doing.
 They each came back with estimates that were comparable," says Aubry.
 Almost two years later the estimates have still proven pretty accurate.

-When Philadelphia law firm Duane Morris LLP finally got around to using Avamar Technologies' Axiom (now
+When Philadelphia law firm Duane Morris LLP finally got around to

 When deduping a mix of applications, Thomas Weisel Partners experiences acceptable ratios ranging from 12:1 to 16:1.
 Similarly, data the company doesn't keep very long isn't worth deduping at all.
 Unless the data is kept long enough to be backed up multiple times, there's little to gain from deduplication for that data.